 Nursing Research invites papers reporting findings from original point-of-care research studies.
 Topics include but are not limited to use of devices and information technology at the point-of-care, patient safety issues, m-health, telehealth, system interoperability, design and evaluation of "smart" environments across the health-illness continuum, learning health systems; communication and decision making in emerging technology-supported point-of-care settings; quality and ethical issues.
-Papers may be enhanced to include video or interactive graphs using supplemental digital content.
 Submissions may be regular full-length papers or research briefs.
-In the letter to the editor uploaded with submissions, please mention that the paper should be considered for the point-of-care research series.

-There is no deadline for submission; accepted papers will be published in regular issues and marked with a banner for the "Point-of-Care Research” series.
+Papers will be published in regular issues and marked with a banner for the "Point-of-Care Research Series".

-In advance of submission, queries are encouraged and should be sent to Dr. Susan Henly, Editor (firstname.lastname@example.org).
+In advance of submission, queries are encouraged and should be sent to Dr. Rita Pickler, Editor ([email protected]